Glazier: Occupational hazards

 Occupational hazards encountered by glaziers include the risks of being cut by glass or tools and falling from scaffolds or ladders or lead exposure from old lead paint on antique windows.
 The use of heavy equipment may also cause injury: the National Institute for Occupational Safety and Health (NIOSH) reported in 1990 that a journeyman glazier died in an industrial accident in Indiana after attempting to use a manlift to carry a thousand-pound case of glass which the manlift did not have capacity to carry.

 In the United States

 According to the Occupational Outlook Handbook, there are some 45,300 glaziers in the United States, with median pay of $38,410 per year in 2014.
 Two-thirds of glaziers work in the foundation, structure, and building exterior contractors industry, with smaller numbers working in building material and supplies dealing, building finishing contracting, automotive repair and maintenance, and glass and glass product manufacturing.

 Among the 50 states, only Connecticut and Florida require glaziers to hold a license.

+In Australia

+In Australia, glaziers provide a broad spectrum of services for both residential and commercial properties.
+These tasks include emergency glass replacement, window repairs, and the custom installation of shower screens, mirrors, and glass splashbacks.
+To ensure safety, quality, and structural integrity, glaziers operating in Australia must adhere to strict national building codes, primarily the Australian Standard AS1288 (Glass in buildings – Selection and installation).
+Homeowners and property managers commonly utilize specialized local trade networks and directories to locate certified and compliant glazing professionals for these projects.

+While formal qualifications are not strictly mandated by law to work as a glazier across all states, it is the industry standard for apprentices to complete a Certificate III in Glass and Glazing as part of their vocational training.
+Most apprentices choose to complete the Certificate III in Glass and Glazing (MSF30418) part-time over three years.
+Alternatively, the course can be undertaken through full-time study for one year.
+The Certificate II in Glass and Glazing (MSF20413) is also available for individuals requiring foundational knowledge or supplementary study.